What Is Polkadot (DOT)?

 - Supply: Circulating supply of ~1.5 billion DOT, with no max supply (inflationary model).

-- Contract Address: Native to Polkadot; CoinGecko CMC.
+- Contract Address: Native to Polkadot.
 Add to wallets like Polkadot.js or Talisman.

 Who Are the Founders of Polkadot?